thenexthub/Codira/docs/SIL/Types.md

 example, the lowered type of a declaration reference:

 -   will usually be thin,
--   may have a non-Swift calling convention,
+-   may have a non-Codira calling convention,
 -   may use bridged types in its interface, and
--   may use ownership conventions that differ from Swift's default conventions.
+-   may use ownership conventions that differ from Codira's default conventions.

 ### Abstraction Difference